Improving Calibration through the Relationship with Adversarial Robustness

-In this section, we discuss if the two best models: deep ensembles and our AR-AdaLS are complimentary to each other.
-To this end, we propose the following two ways to combine them: \paragraph{Ensemble of AR-AdaLS:} As in~\cite{ensemble, lee2015m}, we ensemble AR-AdaLS by training multiple independent AR-AdaLS models with random initialization, and average their predictions at inference. \paragraph{AR-AdaLS of Ensemble:} Instead of computing soft labels independently for each AR-AdaLS model, we perform AR-AdaLS on the ensembled predictions, i.e., in Eqn. \eqref{eqn:softlabel} we compute confidence and accuracy based on the average of the $M$ model predictions.
+In addition, we also compare \ar with ``Ensemble of Vanilla''~\citep{ensemble}, which is shown to be the best model for models' calibration under distributional shift~\citep{snoek2019can}.
+The result of Ensemble of Vanilla is an ensemble of $M=5$ vanilla models independently trained with random initialization.
+We can see that \ar achieves comparable calibration performance on CIFAR-10 and the ensemble is better under highly shifted data on ImageNet. \paragraph{Combination with deep ensembles} We further discuss the following two ways to combine \ar with ensembles: \begin{itemize}[leftmargin=20pt] \item \textbf{\ensemar:} As in~\citet{ensemble}, we ensemble \ar by training multiple independent \ar models with random initialization, and average their predictions at inference. \item \textbf{\arensem:} Instead of computing soft labels independently for each \ar, we perform \ar on the ensembled predictions, i.e., in Eqn (\ref{eqn:softlabel}) we compute confidence and accuracy based on the average of $M=5$ model predictions.
 Each model is then supervised with the same soft labels.
-We will see this slight distinction in training is quite important.
+We will see this slight distinction in training is quite important. \end{itemize}